 Fellowship Training at Boston Medical Center

-Boston Medical Center is comprised of a single campus, with the gastroenterology clinic, endoscopy unit and inpatient unit conveniently within close proximity of each other.
+Boston Medical Center is comprised of a single campus with the gastroenterology clinic, endoscopy unit, and inpatient unit that are all used for training purposes.
 GI fellows obtain experience in many diseases, including but not limited to: acute gastrointestinal bleeding, inflammatory bowel disease, acute and chronic liver disease, acute and chronic pancreatitis, acute and chronic biliary disorders, GI malignancies, GI complications of HIV disease, post-surgical GI complications, and feeding tube placement.